processone/eturnal/docker-k8s/QUICK-TEST.md

 ## TURN Setup

-- If the system's public IP address cannot be autodetected, it must be specified as an environment variable `ETURNAL_RELAY_IPV4_ADDR` within the `docker run` command.
+- If the system's public IP address cannot be autodetected, it must be defined with the environment variable `ETURNAL_RELAY_IPV4_ADDR` within the `docker run` command.
 - The example UDP port range [50000][1]-[50100][2] must be accessible in addition to port [3478][3].
 - Use `docker exec eturnal eturnalctl credentials` to retrieve a temporary username/password.
-- Those credentials are invalidated on eturnal restart unless a `secret` was specified with the environment variable `ETURNAL_SECRET` within the `docker run` command before generating them.
+- Those credentials are invalidated on eturnal restart unless a `secret` was defined with the environment variable `ETURNAL_SECRET` within the `docker run` command before generating them.
 - Use e.g. [https://icetest.info][4] for a quick connection test.

 ## Example workflow

+Create the STUN/TURN service, check basic logging and create credentials for TURN authentication.

 ```shell
 # docker run -d --rm --name eturnal -p 3478:3478 -p 3478:3478/udp -p 50000-50100:50000-50100/udp -e ETURNAL_RELAY_MIN_PORT=50000 -e ETURNAL_RELAY_MAX_PORT=50100 ghcr.io/processone/eturnal:latest
 Unable to find image 'ghcr.io/processone/eturnal:latest' locally